 Spring steel wire

 The selection of the spring steel wire not only influences the spring force, but also offers the right material properties for the various spring applications.
-In addition to normal unalloyed spring steel wires, stainless spring steels are also used for stainless steel springs, SiCr-alloyed valve spring wires for fatigue strength applications, copper alloys for good electrical properties, nickel alloys for high heat and corrosion resistance, and titanium alloys for the highest demands in aeronautical engineering.
+In addition to normal unalloyed spring steel wires, stainless spring steels are also used for stainless steel springs, e.g. in medical and food technology, SiCr-alloyed valve spring wires for fatigue strength applications, copper alloys for good electrical properties, nickel alloys for high heat and corrosion resistance, and titanium alloys for the highest demands from aerospace technology.

 Offer compression springs